AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-favoritesview.md

 >
 >Thumbnail supports the `state` attribute selector, which can be used to apply different skins to different thumbnail states.
 In particular, `state="selected"` corresponds to the thumbnail recently selected by the user.
 While `state="default"` corresponds to the rest of the thumbnails.
 And `state="over"` is used on mouse hover.

-Example - To set up thumbnails that are 75 x 75 pixels, have a light grey default border, and a dark grey selected border.
+Example - To set up thumbnails that are 75 x 75 pixels, have a light gray default border, and a dark gray selected border.

 ```
 .s7ecatalogsearchviewer .s7favoritesview .s7thumb {